nathanross/StampedIron/README.md

-#Vm_construction
+#StampedIron

-The goal of StampedIron's VM Construction toolset is to make security conscious VM AND bare-metal-install Build Automation easy.:
+The goal of StampedIron is to make security conscious VM AND bare-metal-install Build Automation easy.:

  * A hands-off open-source autoinstall ISO creation, VM disk image creation, distro install and recipe bootstrapping pipeline
  * that doesn't require your trust in the security of a complex third party tool or its distro templates